The Meridian process

 - Meridian seeks to foster collaboration on CIIP issues of mutual concern amongst governments.

-- Meridian annual conference provides a confidential forum for government delegates to promote open discussion and exchange of ideas
+- The Meridian annual conference provides a confidential forum for government delegates, to promote open discussion and exchange of ideas without commercial pressures.

 How Meridian Works